astamm/nloptr/revdep/failures.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages which this enhances but not available for checking:
+    Package which this enhances but not available for checking: ‘RLRsim’
-      'multcomp', 'RLRsim', 'lmerTest'
     ```

 ## Installation